balena-io/docs/pages/reference/os/time.md

 # Time management

-{% hint style="warning" %}
-Starting from balenaOS 2.13.1 the `chrony` service is used for time management.
-Prior versions of balenaOS use `systemd-timesyncd`.
-{% endhint %}

-Devices running balenaOS make use of the `chrony` (or `systemd-timesyncd`) service to keep the system time synchronized.
+Devices running balenaOS make use of the `chrony` service to keep the system time synchronized.
 That service is running in the host OS, independent of the application containers.

 It is important that the date and time are set correctly, as an inaccurate date can manifest itself as several different issues on the device, such as SSL/TLS certificates appearing invalid.
 If you want to query the current time on the device, you can do so by using the `date` utility or the datetime related functions of the standard library of your language.